gost-dom/browser/docs/why-gost.md

 - Slow tests, and initial startup overhead, due to launching external programs, inter-process communication, and network traffic.

-If we accept the premise that the faster the test feedback cycle, the more effective TDD becomes, then the overhead of browser automation negatively impacts the benefit of TDD; possibly even to the point where it's slowing you down instead of speeding you up.
+If we accept the premise that the effectiveness of TDD is directly affected by the speed of the test feedback cycle, then the overhead of browser automation negatively impacts the benefit of TDD; possibly even to the point where it's slowing you down instead of speeding you up.

 In addition to the overhead inherent to the technical nature, some test are also inherently slow because the behaviour under test _depends the passing of time_.